Frame-35-logoFrame-35-logoFrame-35-logoFrame-35-logo

 This vertical forest is watered with filtered wastewater and absorbs an estimated 20,000 kgs of carbon dioxide each year.
 It’s also become a sanctuary for wildlife.
 Birds, butterflies, and other small animals have all taken up tenancies in the block.

 The building is very energy efficient too.
 The plant life helps regulate temperatures by absorbing heat and creating shade in the summer, and blocking wind in the winter.
-Inside, the building uses solar-generated energy.
+Inside, the building is also sustainable using solar-generated energy.

 3. Marco Polo Tower, Hamburg, Germany – for a cooler lifestyle